kulovan/cbh-refactoring/Ticket_Breakdown.md

 Ticket 3: Generate `masked_agent_ids` for legacy entries.
 * Implement migration scripts which generates uuid from `agency_id` and `facility_id`s that where previously in the DB.
-* Create backup of tables.
+* Create backup of DB.
 * Run migration script.
 DoD: Masked agent ids are present in the new table for all agent x facility connection, there is no degradation in the DB while migrating.
 Time estimate: 2 hours